LeeAnnEditor/o365hq/blog/New Windows 10 update.md

 employees.

 **Intune**\
-The tool allows you to deploy and manage software on the service terminals.
+This tool allows you to deploy and manage software on the service terminals.
 With the help of the new Microsoft Kiosk browser, created on the basis of Microsoft Edge, one or several terminals can safely and without crashing view web pages in full screen mode.

 -   Windows AutoPilot \*\
     Now the function includes a page with the status of the installation.
-It makes sure that the necessary agreements, settings and applications appear on the device during the initial installation before the end user is at the screen and starts interacting with the device.
+It makes sure that the necessary agreements, settings, and applications appear on the device during the initial installation before the end user is at the screen and starts interacting with the device.